 The downside to an oil-fired system is that it's one of the most expensive types of heating and requires more maintenance than any other.

 Heat-pump central heating is another great option for those with limited access to gas and electric - it uses electricity, so you'll need an electrical supply in the home.
 It's environmentally friendly too because it doesn't use fuel, just heat from your own house!
 It works by transferring heat from the outside air to your house.
 As the heat warms up the air, it passes directly through to your home without any heat loss.

 A radiant heat system is one of the most popular types of central heating - it warms up water and pipes in a closed circuit, then radiates warmth through a radiator or underfloor heating.
 It usually provides high-quality comfort for homes with open floor plans but will take up more space than other systems because you'll need access to electricity nearby too!

 A hydronics radiator is the most common form of central heating and can be used in homes with either gas or electric supplies.
-It works by drawing water from a tank on your boiler, which then heats up as hot air passes over it.
+It works by drawing water from a tank on your boiler, which then heats up as hot air passes over it much the same as the newer type of wood stove boilers that use a wet system.
 This warm air travels through pipes under your floorboards into other rooms in your house – you'll feel heat coming out of them when they're turned on.
-You don't have to worry about electricity going off because there are no electrical elements involved; so if anything does happen to go wrong all you need to do is switch off the system at the mains supply for an instant fix!
+You don't have to worry about electricity going off because there are no electrical elements involved; so if anything does happen to go wrong all you need to do is switch off the system at the mains supply and call a plumber for an instant fix!